-- 7. (1) A Council is to keep accurate minutes of each of its meetings. - (2) A Council is to give the Director and the Chief Executive Officer of TOTE Tasmania a copy of those minutes within 14 days after the day of the meeting.
+7. A Council is to -

+- (a) keep accurate minutes of each meeting; and - (b) give the Director, and the Chief Executive Officer of TOTE Tasmania, a copy of those minutes within 14 days after the day of the meeting.

 Special attendance